 Parmesan (111 calories per ounce) (14)

 Parmesan is a hard cheese that is made by pressing together small chunks into larger blocks and then curing these blocks in brine solution or packing it with salt, which helps preserve the cheese for months and years.
 Many people like to eat it as a snack, although it is often added to pasta, risotto, and salads or mixed with breadcrumbs and used for garlic bread or crumb coating.
 It has a strong full flavor, which makes it perfect for use on top of pizzas instead of using mozzarella because parmesan can withstand higher heat without turning rubbery, unlike mozzarella cheese would do under such conditions.
+Because of its strong flavor, only a small amount is usually needed to accent a dish, which means you won’t be adding a ton of calories.

 Looking for a way to break the vicious cycle of weight loss and tone up all the jiggly parts?
 Watch the extra pounds fly off and your muscles firm up with the BetterMe app!